Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 Frequently Asked Questions

 Primary source:CCPA enforcement data from California Attorney General press releases, CPPA enforcement orders, California Civil Code Section 1798.100 et seq., and CCPA-related class-action settlement orders.
+Compliance cost estimates from the California Department of Finance Standardized Regulatory Impact Assessment (SRIA) for the CCPA regulations, 2019.
 State privacy law landscape from National Conference of State Legislatures privacy tracker.